AutoPas/AutoPas/.github/CONTRIBUTING.md

 * Derive your new strategy from `src/autopas/selectors/tuningStrategy/TuningStrategyInterface.h` or a more similar one.
 * Add a new enum entry to `src/autopas/options/TuningStrategyOption.h` along with a brief description.
 * Add new parsing and toString cases to `src/autopas/utils/StringUtils.h`
+* Add a case for the new strategy in `src/autopas/AutoPas.h::generateTuningStrategy()`.
 * Check that the new option is added to the md-flexible example.
 * Add new unit tests for your strategy.